Nagoya Quick Guide

 Suggested Side Trips from Nagoya

 Takayama: an attractive little town in the mountains north of Nagoya with a well-preserved old quarter.
 It takes 2.5 hours on the Hida express train direct from Nagoya with some nice scenery along the route, so you can visit on a fairly long day trip or stay for a night or two.
 The Hida Folk village on the edge of town features a collection of traditional local buildings with the distinctive steep roofs associated with this rural mountainous region, and for many Japanese the local beef actually beats the more widely-famous Kobe beef.
-Search Agoda for hotels in Takayama, and you can also use Takayama as a jumping off point to reach Shirakawago even deeper in the mountains, see more ideas here for visiting the Japan Alps.
+Search Hotels Combined for hotel deals in Takayama, and you can also use Takayama as a jumping off point to reach Shirakawago even deeper in the mountains, see more ideas here for visiting the Japan Alps.

 Kyoto: far surpassed by Tokyo these days in terms of size, the old capital Kyoto remains a living treasure of Japanese history and traditional culture (while still being a sizeable modern Japanese city).
 It’s only 35 to 50 minutes from Nagoya to Kyoto by bullet train so you could feasibly visit on a day trip from Nagoya (especially if you’re using the JR Pass), though of course it’s better to visit for at least a few days.
 For more on Kyoto see here